-Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

 These filters stay fresher longer too, typically between three to six months.

-There are several different types of electronic filtering systems you can install in your home.
+There are a couple of electronic filtering systems you can add in your home.

-An electrostatic filter uses magnetically charged substance to attract.
+An electrostatic filter uses magnetically charged substance to capture.
 These washable filters are 97 percent effective at clearing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.

-An electronic air cleaner involves a high-voltage magnetic charge to trap particles.
+An electronic air cleaner involves a high-voltage magnetic charge to catch particles.

 Some can eliminate the majority of indoor air pollutants—particles, germs, bacteria, chemical odors and vapors—by up to 99.9 percent.
 And reduce ozone, a known lung irritant, created elsewhere in your home.